 The most searched Doodle type in the US, the Cavapoo is a spectacular poodle mix that combines the Poodle and Cavalier King Charles Spaniel.
 They love to play fetch, love to run, but most of all – they enjoy your attention!
 They are often mistaken for the Cavachon.

 Hitting 25 pounds at most, they are easy to care for and play with, but with their trickier personality, training can be difficult — Cavapoos need a little bit of grooming to keep clean.

 Cavapoos have a hard time being left alone and are prone to separation anxiety.
 They love larger families that can give them the attention they need, but with their cuteness, we’re sure they’ll find love in large portions!

-The Sheepadoodle combines the high focus Poodle with the work-driven Sheepdog.
+The Sheepadoodle is a poodle mix that combines the high focus Poodle with the work-driven Sheepdog.
 This combination makes the “hard to train for family life” Sheepdog easier to get along with.
 They are often found larger and can hit 30 pounds after four months.

 Sheepadoodles love children and other dogs, but have to be trained to play gently as their large frame makes it easy for them to knock anyone over.
 They will likely have a herding instinct if the Doodle favors their Sheepdog parent, so giving them a job to do will be great for their mental health!

 You need to brush them daily and often, as their long fur commonly attracts debris and dust.
 Similar to other big dogs, they are susceptible to hip and joint issues.